alexander-azizi-martin/e-hotel/readme.md

 To run the project, follow these steps:

-Start the development server:
+Start the development server: `python backend/core_api/run.py`

-Open your browser and go to